 staging branch to provide a pre-production environment to test code, modules and extensions, payment gateways, shipping, product data, and much more.
 This environment provides the configuration for all services to match the Production environment including Fastly, New Relic, Blackfire, and search.

 Additional sections in this guide provide instructions and walk-throughs for final code deployments and testing production level interactions in a safe Staging environment.
 For best performance and feature testing, replicate your Production database into the Staging environment.

 Developers use the Integration environment to develop, deploy, and test:

 - Custom code

-You have up to two active environments on a grid for two active Git branches.
+You can have up to two active Integration environments on a grid for two active branches.
 Each Integration environment matches the name of the branch and includes a web server, database, and configured services to fully test your site.

 The Integration environment does not support all services.
-For example, the Fastly CDN and New Relic is not accessible in an Integration environment.
+For example, Fastly CDN and New Relic are not accessible in an Integration environment.